bufbuild/protovalidate/docs/README.md

       This guide will help you understand when and how to use these standard constraints effectively.

-    - [Shared Rules](shared-rules.md): This section discusses how to extend `protovalidate` with your own custom reusable rules that behave similarly to the pre-defined standard constraints.
-This can be useful when you need similar custom validation logic across multiple fields or messages.
+    - [Shared Constraints](shared-constraints.md): This section discusses how to extend `protovalidate` with custom reusable rules that behave similarly to the pre-defined standard constraints.
+This can be useful in order to share similar custom validation logic across multiple fields or messages.

 - [Errors](errors.md): This section explains the error system in `protovalidate` and provides guidance on how to handle them effectively.